dzodkin33/MaoZedong/README.md

 ## Road map

 > Finish the .xls 150 quotes database -- ~40-45% done -- []

 > Create a base bot, posing random quotes from the .xls -- done -- [x]

-> Write readme.txt and creat a GitHub page -- somewhat done --
+> Write readme.txt and creat a GitHub page -- somewhat done -- []

-> Make a batter directory and general improvements for UE --
+> Make a batter directory and general improvements for Ux -- []

 > Script for sources of quotes -- []

 > Script for more quotes base on sources of quotes -- []

 > Script for reading quotes from webpages and offloading them to .xls -- []

 ## Additional Todo